gpaux/Mediana/AnalysisModel.md

             tests = test.list)
 {% endhighlight %}

-### MultAdjStrategy
+### `MultAdjStrategy` object

 #### Description

-Specify a multiplicity adjustment strategy that will be applied to the Clinical Scenario Evaluation.
-This function can be used when several Multiplicity Adjustment Procedures have to be used, e.g. when several case studies are simulated into the same Clinical Scenario Evaluation.
+This object specifies a multiplicity adjustment strategy that can include several multiplicity adjustment procedures.
+A multiplicity adjustment strategy may be defined when the same Clinical Scenario Evaluation approach is applied to several clinical trials.

-A `MultAdjStrategy` object wraps up several `MultAdjProc` objects.
+A `MultAdjStrategy` object serves as a wrapper for several `MultAdjProc` objects.

-For more information about the `MultAdjStrategy` object, see the R documentation [MultAdjStrategy](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).
+For more information about the `MultAdjStrategy` object, see the package's documentation [MultAdjStrategy](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).

-#### Examples
+#### Example

-Examples of `MultAdjStrategy` object:
+Example of a `MultAdjStrategy` object:

-- **Clinical Scenario Evaluation with two clinical trials and three endpoints**
+Perform complex multiplicity adjustments based on gatekeeping procedures in two clinical trials with three endpoints:

 {% highlight R %}
 # Parallel gatekeeping procedure parameters